 Child Support Lawyers in Seattle

 As parents, we have a responsibility to provide the best care for the financial needs of our children.
 In Washington, parents who share custody must contribute proportionally to this task, and non-custodial parents often must pay child support to the custodial parent toward basic needs associated with raising a child.
 For some couples, this is easily sorted out, but for others, there are concerns if the amount of child support ordered by the court is fair or accurate.
 Maybe your circumstances have changed, and you can no longer afford the required support amount.
-Whatever your situation, our child support lawyers at ZafiroLaw are here to assist you through the child support process to ensure you can financially provide for your child.
+Whatever your situation, a Seattle child support lawyer at ZafiroLaw is here to assist you through the child support process to ensure you can financially provide for your child.

 How Washington Child Support Gets Determined